jfcherng-sublime/ST-OpenUri/README.md

 ## Commands (Key Bindings)

-These commands are always available no matter what `show_open_button` is set to.
+These commands are always available no matter what `show_open_button` is or how large the file is.

 | Commands | Functionality |
 |---|---|